Alloa has a population of just over 20,000 people, but is the largest town and administrative centre in the Clackmannanshire area of Scotland.

 In addition to the buses, plenty of pedestrians and cars also appear.

-I realise this drone footage of the town in 2019 isn’t historic, but in twenty or thirty years it will be an important record of the way things were.
+But in twenty or thirty years it will be an important record of the way things were.